Low Calorie, High Protein Microwaveable Blueberry Pie Recipe

 Mix crust ingredients together in a large bowl.
 Once mixed, you should have a crumble that's easily pressed into a crust using the backside of a spoon or your fingers.

 Spray the crust-containing bowl with nonstick cooking spray.
 Be sure to cover the sides.

 Add your pie filling on top of your crust.

 Microwave for 1 minute.
 If you're using a shallow bowl, keep an eye out for spill over.
 This will rise as it cooks.
 Cook for the remaining time in 20-second intervals to avoid overflow.
 Once your pie filling has minimal moisture on top, your pie is done.
 (I like mine undercooked a bit so it's extra gooey.)

 Top with fat-free whipped topping, frozen yogurt, or whatever your heart desires.

 220 Calories | 25P | 25C | 2F

-If you make this for a post-workout snack or sweets fix, tag me in your creation on Instagram.
+And as always, if you make this for a post-workout snack or sweets fix, tag me in your creation on Instagram.